 Coronavirus: 12-hour night curfew in Pune from Saturday, hotels, restaurants to be shut for 7 days

-Maharashtra Chief Minister Uddhav Thackeray will address the state at 8.30 pm.
+Maharashtra Chief Minister Uddhav Thackeray will address the state at 8.30 pm on Friday.

 Amid a surge in coronavirus cases in Maharashtra, authorities in Pune on Friday imposed night curfew and tightened restrictions in the district to rein in the pandemic, reported ANI.